mottese/PCast/README.md

   - Light-Emitting

 Here is a 1000px x 1000px sample image showcasing Point and Ambient lights illuminating a scene composed of a Matte sphere casting a shadow on a Phong sphere on top of a Phong plane.
 9x anti-aliasing was used.
 You can notice some distotion on the green sphere making it look slightly egg shaped.
-This is due to a slight fisheye effect because the camera is not parallel projection.
+This is due to a slight fisheye effect because we are not using a parallel projection camera.

 ![sample](https://raw.github.com/mottese/PCast/master/images/shadows_big_aa9x.bmp)